ardera/flutter-pi/README.md

 # flutter-pi
 A light-weight, single-file Flutter Engine Embedder for Raspberry Pi that's using the broadcom APIs.
 Inspired by https://github.com/chinmaygarde/flutter_from_scratch.

+Currently supported are basic, pure-dart Apps & mouse input (no mouse cursor yet).
+Not yet supported are Method & Platform-channels, touchscreen input; and probably a lot more.

 ## Running
 Run using
 ```bash